 On March 22, 1996 I was diagnosed with Stage III, High Risk, Inflammatory Breast Cancer.
 My doctor told us that I probably would not live until the New Year, but I was not ready to just give up.
 I had too much to live for — a brand new baby (after years of trying, I finally became a mom at age 40), a wonderful relationship, powerful connections to my extended family, great friends, and a job that I thoroughly enjoyed as Executive Producer of DrGreene.com.

-Why do I tell you all of this?
-One in eight women will have to deal with breast cancer sometime in her life (Dr. Susan Love’s Breast Cancer Book, Sept.
-1995).
-The incidence of male breast cancer is much lower (less than 1% of all breast cancer occurs in men), but it is a very serious disease.
+One in eight women will have to deal with breast cancer sometime in her life.
+The incidence of male breast cancer is much lower (less than 1% of all breast cancer occur in men), but it is a very serious disease.
 On March 22, 1996 a friend of mine had the same surgery I had — an excision biopsy.
 She also had malignant breast cancer, but hers was Stage I (the tumor was completely contained within a small area).
 Her only treatment was that simple excision surgery — the surgery that was only the beginning of my year-long (no, life long) fight.

 You may be the one in eight who has to deal with breast cancer in her life.
 If so, early detection is the key to quick, easy, and complete recovery.
-I’d like to encourage you to begin now to perform a monthly breast self-exam (I found my own lump).
 If you are in your mid-thirties, call your doctor and insist on a mammogram.
-He or she may tell you it is not indicated, but insist that you need a “baseline” test.
+They may tell you it is not indicated, but insist that you need a “baseline” test.
 This will be an invaluable reference point if you find a lump in the future.
 If you are over forty and haven’t had a mammogram in the last year, call your doctor now and schedule one.

 This picture is of me (with my wonderful son, Austin) after I’d been on chemotherapy for two months.
 As you can see, I had no hair — only one of the many side effects from the treatment that helped keep me alive.
 Breast cancer is real.
 There is help.
 Acting early is the key.